Information on user payments for hospital treatment, pregnancy and birth

 -

-- You must always pay for the treatment yourself, but you may be able to get a refund of part of your expenses.
+- You must pay for the treatment yourself, but it may be possible to get a refund of part of the costs.
+(Does not apply to Switzerland and the UK).
+In certain cases, you can apply for subsidies from your European country of residence.
+You can read more here: https://stps.dk/borger-og-patient/det-blaa-eu-sygesikringskort/koeb-af-behandling-i-eu-eller-eoes

 You must fill out and sign an information form in connection with your first visit to the hospital.
 We will use the information in the form to collect payment from your home country or you.
 You can get the form in the hospital department.
 You can see the form at this page https://RN.dk/graviditet-priser – but wait to fill it out until you receive it from the hospital department.